JoseBarbero/CamPype/README.md

     ```bash
     $ conda env create -f wombatenv.yml
     ```

+## How to update Wombat (Linux)

+1. Make sure you are not into Wombat conda environment
+    ```bash
+    $ conda deactivate
+    ```
+1. Save a copy of your configuration files.
+Updating Wombat will overwrite you configuration files because this files properties may change with new versions.

+1. Run ./updatewombat
+    ```bash
+    $ ./updatewombat
+    ```

+## How to uninstall Wombat (Linux)

+1. Make sure you are not into Wombat conda environment
+    ```bash
+    $ conda deactivate
+    ```
+1. Every file into Wombat folder will be deleted.
+Make sure you don't have anything important in this directory.

+1. Run ./uninstallwombat
+    ```bash
+    $ ./uninstallwombat
+    ```

 ## Set input files and configuration

 1. Set input files in Wombat/input_files.csv (tab as separator):